 - Soak kidney beans overnight in lots of water.
 They will double in size by morning.

-- To prepare masala for curry, heat oil in a wok/pan.
+- Heat oil in a pan.
 Add cumin seeds.
 Let them sputter.

 - Now add chopped onions and slit green chillies (optional) saute on low heat till light golden.
 Takes about 10 minutes.
 Now add ginger garlic paste.